Additional costs during your studies

 * Based on figures provided by Nibud (Dutch Institute for Family Finance Information).

-Note: if you need a student visa/residence permit, you are required to demonstrate that you have sufficient funds for both your tuition fee and living.
+Note: if you need a student visa/residence permit, you will be asked to demonstrate that you have sufficient funds for both your tuition fee and living expenses.
 The exact amounts required can be found on the visa page.

 Students may be entitled to claim rent benefit.
 For more information and to apply please visit the website of the Dutch tax authority.
 Applications for rent benefit are the responsibility of the student but you can request assistance from De Leidse Rechtwinkel (free legal aid centre).
 If you encounter any problems with rent benefit, you can contact the De Leidse Rechtwinkel in Leiden or the Jongeren Informatiepunt (JIP) in The Hague.